Course essentials

 Work integrated learning

-The course’s co-op model entails students to be employed in an Early Childhood Education (ECE) setting in Victoria and working in an ACECQA accredited early childhood centre, to enable staff who are working part time (e.g. returning from parental leave) to undertake the degree by both working and completing placement.
-Each unit in the UK5 course features a distinctive embedded placement component within an ECE setting.
-Through these placements, students have the opportunity to apply theoretical knowledge in authentic settings, with their learning directly assessed in the workplace.
-ECE centres actively support these experiences and oversee placements, ensuring that students receive meaningful, guided practice that reinforces and extends their academic study.
+The course’s co-op model is designed so that students already working in an ACECQA accredited ECEC service, including those working part time (e.g. returning from parental leave), can undertake the degree while working and completing placements.
+Each unit features a distinctive embedded placement component.
+Through these placements, students can apply theory in authentic settings, with their learning assessed in the workplace.
+ECEC services and university mentors actively support these experiences and oversee placements, ensuring students receive meaningful, guided practice that reinforces and extends their academic study.
 Students gain practical experience by working above their scope of practice at their current place of employment, with embedded placements throughout their degree.

-Students are paid during placement by their employer at their workplace, when completing placement in their setting.
+Students can be paid during placement by their employer at their workplace, when completing placement in their setting.
 All other placements are unpaid but domestic students may be eligible for Commonwealth Practicum Payment.

 Sample course structure